Resident Assistant Jobs: Everything You Need to Know

 If the RA position seems like the right role for you, the next step is to land the job.
 Competition for the resident assistant position may depend on a number of factors.
 While some schools might get plenty of applicants each year, others may struggle to convince more students to apply.
 Either way, most institutions won’t take just anyone, so the selection process can be quite involved.

 At the University of Maryland, information sessions begin in December, and applications are due in January.
 Applicants must sign up for interviews and submit two references around January.
-After that, a subset of applicants are selected to participate in a Groundwork course.
+After that, the University selects a subset of applicants to participate in a Groundwork course.
 Throughout spring semester, some candidates are offered RA positions, while others might choose to remain in the pool to be considered for future positions.

 Just like with any job, it’s important to convey enthusiasm and interest during the application process.
 You’ll also want to be professional and friendly during the interviews, as well as in any other interactions you have with the office of student life.